-Maritime education and training programmes include COLREGs training under a Navigational Watch unit which is usually supported by full mission simulator training.
+Maritime education and training programmes include Colregs training under a Navigational Watch unit which is usually supported by full mission simulator training.
 This basically includes a number of hours teaching in class at either a theoretical or practical level.
 IMO model courses, for instance deck officer programmes, include 100 hours of lecturing that cover most aspects of collision avoidance (IMO, 1999).
 Similarly, at senior and higher levels, the programmes include 30 hours of teaching that is considered refreshment.
-Those model courses are designed to provide additional guidance to MET providers as required in Standard Training Certification and Watchkeeping (STCW) II/1 level
+Those model courses are designed to provide additional guidance to MET providers as per required in Standard Certification and Training Watchkeeping (STCW) II/1 level seafarers, that the improvement of maritime training and education (MET) systems are necessary which will help then improve the application of Colregs at sea

-Across the world, countries have diverse methods of teaching the COLREGs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in COLREGs.
-Some by multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know / understand the COLREGs.
+Across the world, countries have diverse methods of teaching the Colregs as well as having diverse methods to identify the knowledge of their deck cadet/navigational officer's competency in Colregs.
+Some by multiple choice questions, some with one to one exams to make sure that those deck cadets/navigational officers know / understand the Colregs.

-Research conducted by (Syms, 2002) by Nautical Institute highlights the suggestions of seafarers, that the improvement of maritime training and education (MET) systems are necessary which will help them improve the application of COLREGs at sea
+Research conducted by (Syms, 2002) by Nautical Institute highlights the suggestions of

 The same research (Sym.
-R.J, 2002) also reports that in northern countries such as United Kingdom, Germany and France, the application and understanding of COLREGs is of a higher standard than when compared to other countries.
+R.J, 2002) also reports that in northern countries such as United Kingdom, Germany and France, the application and understanding of Colregs is of a higher standard than when compared to other countries.

-Ziarati (2006) extends the problems associated with COLREGs application to MET programmes.
+Ziarati (2006) extends the problems associated with Colregs application to MET programmes.
 Ziarati (2006) emphasises that mistakes are usually made not because of deficient or inadequate regulations, but because the regulations and standards, that do exist, are often ignored.